polito-WA-2025/.github/profile/README.md

 :eyes: [Lab code and solutions](https://github.com/polito-WA-2025/labs-code)

 ## Lab groups
-Initially, lab groups are as follows:
-- Tuesday 4pm for group#1: last names from AA to FE
+- Tuesday 4pm for (new) group#1: last names from A to J
-- Friday 4pm for group#2: last names from FF to MZ
+- Friday 4pm for (new) group#2: last names from K to Z
-- Friday 5:30pm for group#3: last names from NA to ZZ

 ## Class hours